Advanced Risk and Portfolio Management

 Here below we proceed to explain the above.

-The ARPM Lab® is organized into five parts, built around the sequential steps of the business process: valuation, ex-ante risk/portfolio management, ex-post performance analysis, see Figure 1.
+The ARPM Lab® is organized into five parts, built around the three sequential steps of the business process: valuation, ex-ante risk/portfolio management, ex-post performance analysis (Figure 1).

 Part I - the “Checklist” - represents the core of our program: ten sequential steps to implement ex-ante risk management and ex-ante portfolio/firm management.

 The Checklist consists of ten sequential steps to model, assess, and improve the performance of the portfolio/firm, refer to Figure 0.1.
 The first five steps (data processing) prepare all the required econometric and analytical background.
 The next three steps (risk management) discuss how to measure the risk profile of the portfolio/firm.
 The last two steps (portfolio management) discuss how to optimize the risk profile of the portfolio/firm, which is arguably the ultimate goal of financial practitioners across the industry (asset management, banking, insurance, and corporate/CFO office).

 In addition to the core steps of the “Checklist”, other pieces are crucial to fully understand and implement Advanced Risk and Portfolio Management (Figure 1).

 Part II provides a deep understanding of factor models, which are used across the ten steps of the “Checklist” (Part I), as well as in valuation (Part III) and performance analysis (Part IV).
 Part II also covers machine learning, which has numerous connections with factor models.
 Machine learning represents a deeper dive into the data processing portion of the “Checklist” (Steps 1-5).